Supplementary data: Manitoba

 Topic: Optimizing screening and appropriate follow-up

-Title of image: Percentage of individuals aged 21-69 who had two or more screening Pap tests completed within 36 months of the index Pap test (by interval; these individuals have completed specified tests despite having a normal screening result for the index Pap test between 2014-2016)
+Title of image: Percentage of individuals aged 21-69 who had two or more screening Pap tests completed within 36 months of the index Pap test (by interval; these individuals have completed specified tests despite having a normal screening result for the index Pap test)

 Data source: Provincial cancer agencies and programs